sschaner/intro-to-git/README.md

 # git add all files

 - to add all files to the staging area, use the command "git add ."
+- to add all files and folders to the staging area, use the command "git add -A"git

+# git remove files

+- to remove files from the staging area, use the command "git reset HEAD <filename>"